 How should payment be remitted and in what form?

 - By online payment via credit card or Electronic Funds Transfer (EFT) at Current Students

 - In person by cash, check or credit card (VISA or MasterCard) at the Center for Student Services in College Hall 221.

-- By mail, with your billing statement tear sheet which goes directly to the College lockbox at:
+- By mail, with your billing statement tear sheet which goes directly to the university lockbox at:

 c/o Century Bank/Electronic Service